The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 As cannabis can cause apathy and a lack of motivation, many people benefit from motivational interviewing techniques which assists them in finding reasons to recover and better their lives.

-Counselling and other therapeutic treatments are arguably one of the most important aspects of residential rehab.
+Counselling treatments and other therapeutic treatments are arguably one of the most important aspects of inpatient and outpatient care and the key aspect of the rehabilitation phase of alcohol and drug addiction treatments, once detox has concluded.

-Many of our clinics in Woking provide a large range of treatments to tackle the psychological issues behind addiction and assist patients in developing healthy coping strategies.
+Many of our clinics in Woking provide a large range of treatments to tackle the psychological issues behind alcohol or drug addiction and assist patients in developing healthy coping strategies.

-Some of the most popular therapy treatments available at Woking rehab clinics include:
+Some of the most popular therapy treatments available at Woking rehab clinics during the rehabilitation phase of treatment include:

-If you are unsure, our team will be happy to assist.
+If you are unsure about what therapy will serve you best during your treeatment journey, our team will be happy to assist.

 It is not uncommon to be diagnosed with a mental health disorder as well as an addiction during the rehab admissions process.

-This is known as a dual diagnosis and it is estimated that up to 40% of addiction sufferers should recieve this diagnosis.
+This is known as a dual diagnosis and it is estimated that up to 40% of addiction sufferers should recieve this diagnosis, after which they will require specialist mental health treatment.

 Living with addiction alongside a mental health disorder can be extremely difficult, as the two often interact with each other.